 The 26th Cross-Straits Fair for Economy and Trade opens in Fuzhou, Fujian Province

-FUZHOU, China, May 17, 2024 (GLOBE NEWSWIRE) -- Hosted by the Taiwan Affairs Office of the State Council and the People's Government of Fujian Province, and organized by the Fuzhou Municipal People's Government, the Taiwan Affairs Office of the Fujian Provincial People's Government, and the Department of Commerce of Fujian Province, the 26th Cross-Straits Fair for Economy and Trade kicked off in Fuzhou, the capital of east China's Fujian Province, on 16th May.
+Fuzhou, China, (ANTARA/Xinhua-AsiaNet)- Hosted by the Taiwan Affairs Office of the State Council and the People's Government of Fujian Province, and organized by the Fuzhou Municipal People's Government, the Taiwan Affairs Office of the Fujian Provincial People's Government, and the Department of Commerce of Fujian Province, the 26th Cross-Straits Fair for Economy and Trade kicked off in Fuzhou, the capital of east China's Fujian Province, on 16th May.

 This year's Fair aims to become the most influential large-scale comprehensive investment and trade event across the Strait and an important experimental platform for early-stage cross-Straits integration.
 The four-day fair is expected to attract more than 50 industrial and commercial groups and over 1,000 Taiwan compatriots and businessmen.